gearglow/ReptiliaWithATwist/The List.md

 Hermione gasped as she looked around.
 "Oh, Ellie, it's so pretty!"

 Elysia giggled.
 "Wait 'til you see the inside.
 C'mon, I'll introduce you to my parents."
+She led the way into the cottage, Hermione gazing all around in wonder.

+Lily and James were waiting for them in the sunken living room.

+"So this is the 'best friend' I've heard so much about!
+A pleasure, milady," James said, bowing with excessive flourish.

+Lily smacked him upside the head.
+"Hello, Hermione.
+It's nice to meet you."